-Regulatory guidance and sound business practices dictate that your financial institution should thoroughly analyze a vendor's operational and compliance standards.
-This step is essential to ensure that they have the proper controls in place to protect the interests of your financial institution and your customers.
+Regulatory guidance and sound business practices dictate that your financial services company should thoroughly analyze a vendor's operational and compliance standards.
+This step is essential to ensure that they have the proper controls in place to protect the interests of you and your customers.
 These should include appropriate risk-based safeguards to ensure sufficient regulatory compliance specific to the product or service provided.

 Our experienced third party risk management team can review your vendor’s policies to ensure they are in compliance with both the regulatory guidance and best industry practices.
 This service is designed for your critical and/or high risk vendors.